 If you attempt to configure a repository which does not meet the version prerequisites, the upgrader displays an error message, and the installation cannot continue.

-6.2 Upgrading to MySQL Enterprise Monitor 3.3
+6.2 Upgrading MySQL Enterprise Monitor

-To upgrade from 3.x to 3.3, you must upgrade your MySQL Enterprise Service Manager installation first, and your agents after the MySQL Enterprise Service Manager installation completes successfully.
+You must upgrade your MySQL Enterprise Service Manager installation first, and your agents after the MySQL Enterprise Service Manager installation completes successfully.